 Software-defined networking (SDN) and network function virtualization (NFV) may help to handle the aforementioned scenario.
 SDN provides a fully-programmable software-based network management uncoupling the control and the data planes whilst NFV reduces the dependency of hardware in network functionalities.
 This joint dynamicity is key to assess with a wide variety of user traffic requests.
 The Metro Haul Project [3] suggests scalable, dynamic and efficient metro networks to support 5G access and high-capacity elastic networks.
 The core of the Metro Haul proposal is the dynamic interconnectivity of two different types of nodes, Access Metro Edge Node (AMEN) and Metro Core Edge Node (MCEN) with computational capabilities to permit SDN/NFV functionalities with the view in placing the Virtual Network Functions (VNFs) close to the requesting users.
 Some works have pointed out that locating content near to users in an optimal way may partially alleviate the impact in the core/backbone networks [4] putting optimality on the network management table.

 In [5], authors demonstrated optimized NVF the use of a specialized open-source planning tool to assist the NFV-orchestrator (NFV-O) in the optimal VNF instantiation, NFV service chain allocation and optimization of the emulated transport network paths jointly.
 The present work can be seen as an expansion of [5].
 In the previous demonstration the control of the data plane was out of the scope.
-The novelty in the current work is the presence of a SDN controller to manage the data plane in order to allow OpenFlow-based connectivity in an emulated transport network without any lack of functionality coming from [5].
+The novelty in the current work is the presence of a SDN controller to manage the data plane in order to allow OpenFlow-based connectivity in an emulated transport network and a modification of the allocation intelligence to be aware of latency requirements without any lack of functionality coming from previous work presented in [5].

-The rest of the paper is organized as follows: in section 2 we present the overview of the demonstration and the description of the agents involved, section 3 is referred to the implementation of the testbed, demonstration workflow and results are presented in section 4 and, finally, the conclusions of the work are summarized in section 5.

 Overview

-This work is a demonstration which proofs the use of the planning tool Net2Plan to assist the NFV-O Open-Source MANO (OSM) and the SDN Controller (ONOS) providing optimal VNF instantiation, service chain allocation and optimization of transport network in a dynamic SDN/NFV environment using open-source tools only.
-The agents involved in this demonstration and their main functionalities are presented below:
+This work is a demonstration which proofs the use of the planning tool Net2Plan to assist the NFV-O Open-Source MANO (OSM) and the SDN Controller (ONOS) providing optimal VNF instantiation, latency-aware service chain allocation and optimization of transport network in a dynamic SDN/NFV environment using open-source tools only.
+The agents involved in this demonstration and their main functionalities are presented below and also in Fig. 1:

 Operations Support System (OSS).
 Represents an operator that deploys an application/service.
 A GUI has been programmed in Net2Plan to emulate the operator behavior.

 NFV-Orchestrator: Role played by ETSI OSM which is in charge of the virtualization infrastructure that manages and deploys VNFs leveraging in virtual infrastructure managers (VIMs).

 Virtual Infrastructure Managers (VIMs): are responsible for the instantiation and hosting the virtual machines (VMs) of the VNFs.
 OpenStack provides this actions.